Get Answers to Our Most Frequently Asked Questions

-- When you join an HMO, you select a primary care physician (PCP) who coordinates all your health care services.
+- When you join an HMO, you selected or were assigned a primary care physician (PCP) to coordinate all your health care services.

 Use our Provider Finder® online directory to find the PCP in the HMO network who best fits your needs.
 Be sure the doctor you select is accepting new patients.